 QB3-Berkeley coordinates summer internships for undergraduates to work at Bay Area biotech companies.
 Got an opening for a smart student?
 Let Susan Marqusee know.

 Companies in the QB3 Garage Network do more with less.
 Small amounts of space and access to UC research cores makes them capital-efficient.
 But our incubators need hardware such as plate readers, HPLC, ultracentrifuges, etc. Equipment would make our startups more efficient and help us launch more successful companies.
 Donations are tax-deductible.
 Have machines in good working order?
 Contact Douglas Crawford.

-The QB3 Bridging-the-Gap Awards fund projects with commercial potential that are caught in the valley of death between NIH and commercial funding.
-Seven of the nine projects we funded from 2006 to 2009 have already been licensed to startups or existing companies.
-There is clearly a need, but private contributions are the only way to get this work out of the lab and into the marketplace.
+- Since 2006, our Bridging-the-Gap Awards have backed projects with commercial potential that are caught in the valley of death between NIH and commercial funding.
+Of the 17 projects funded from 2006 to 2012, 11 have resulted in startups, and three have generated licenses or partnerships.
 Awards are currently funded by the Rogers Family Foundation and Johnson & Johnson.
 For more information contact Neena Kadaba.